nerdz0ne/softethervpn-guided-installer-arm/README.md

 Script is a guided installer for SoftEther VPN server on ARM devices.
 It is tested working on Raspbian and Armbian.

-It could also be used on Ubuntu and Debian if the downloaded tarball is
-changed to the non-ARM Linux version.
-This is currently being tested on Ubuntu 18.04.

 ---

 ## HOW TO RUN